Codivores/blog-tech/clqdupnf4000008ky9jbtax1x.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703070694430/6ae5aa15-d9b0-4374-9bc2-547a0060eb35.png align="center")

-> We could clean up more by removing `editor_name` and `position`, but we decided to keep them because it happens to us to have several BlockEditor fields on the same Module and also to have display behaviors depending on the position (for example, for our `Title` block, we could put an `h1` if position is 1 and an `h2` otherwise).
+> We could clean up more by removing `editor_name` and `position`, but we decided to keep them because it happens to us to have several BlockEditor fields on a same Module, and also to handle display behaviors depending on the position (for example, for our `Title` block, we could define an `h1` if position is 1 and an `h2` otherwise).

 ## Vue Block creation

-Now we have an array of blocks that we can process in ou Inertia Page as a Vue Single-File Component (SFC)
+Now we have a clean and orderer array of blocks that we can process in ou Inertia Page as a Vue Single-File Component (SFC).

 ### Block component

-We will create a Vue component equivalent of the Twill Block.
+We will create a Vue component that corresponds to the Twill Block.

 **/resources/views/Components/Theme/Block/Common/Title.vue**